Intellectual Property Law

-Abstract: The Drones & Aerial Robotics Conference is a multidisciplinary conference about UAVs and drones—with a special emphasis on civilian applications.
+The Drones & Aerial Robotics Conference was a multidisciplinary conference about UAVs and drones—with a special emphasis on civilian applications.
 DARC broadens the public conversation beyond the privacy and targeted killing debates.
-We'll delve deep into the impact of unmanned systems on society and advance knowledge in legal and practical domains.
+We delved deep into the impact of unmanned systems on society and advance knowledge in legal and practical domains.

 Rob Reid Year Zero Book Talk

 The entire cosmos has been hopelessly hooked on humanity's music ever since "Year Zero" (1977 to us), when American pop songs first reached alien ears.
 This addiction has driven a vast intergalactic society to commit the biggest copyright violation since the Big Bang.
 The resulting fines and penalties have bankrupted the whole universe.
 We humans suddenly own everything-and the aliens are not amused.
 Join author and entrepreneur Rob Reid for a unique look at the institution of copyright law, followed by a conversation with David Pashman (General Counsel, Meetup) and a Year Zero book signing.

 The Relationship between the Federal Circuit and the Supreme Court in the Development of Patent Law

 March 13, 2013

 An informal discussion between Judges Timothy Dyk and Pauline Newman.
 The interchange was lively as both are judges on the U.S. Court of Appeals for the Federal Circuit with very different ideas about intellectual property policy and theories of adjudication.